Blendtec vs Ninja

 Blendtec vs Ninja Blender Bottom Line:

 Of all the blenders on the market, the Ninja is likely the most versatile for under $200.
-It is a solid blender for light to medium use and it won’t break the bank.
+It is a blender made for light to medium use and it won’t break the bank.

 Ninja may be better for you if: